ZHDreamer/keybinding-sync/README.md

     ```

     The default value is the default path of `keybindings.json` file for each OS.
 For now it only support `~/` and `%APPDATA%` environment variables.

+- `keybinding-sync.autoWrite`: If set to `true`, the extension will automatically overwrite the `keybindings.json` file when the extension is activated.
+Default is `false`.

 ## Usage 🔨